 Consistency is hard, no matter the topic 🙂

-As an artist, I don’t share everything I create, because there’s sketchbooks and journals, and then there are masterpieces.
-For the longest time, I shared absolutely everything I created, and I realized while at the museum that most of “the greats” didn’t do that.
-They even painted over some old pictures so as to not waste the canvas.
+As an artist, I don’t share everything I create.
+There are sketchbooks and journals, and then there are masterpieces.
+For the longest time, I shared everything I created.
+I realized while at the museum that most of “the greats” didn’t do that.
+They even painted over some old pictures to not waste the canvas.

-As far as being a writer, I think the hardest part, for me, is reaction to what I write.
-The periods when I’ve gone silent for a long period was usually prefaced by some kind of discouragement or frustration.
+As far as being a writer, I struggle with feedback.
+I think the hardest part is the reaction to what I write.
+The periods when I’ve gone silent was usually prefaced by some kind of discouragement or frustration.

-One time that stands out to me in particular, I was writing a series on my time backpacking around Europe, and I forget what I was specifically writing about, but I used the word “ex-patriot”.
+One time that stands out to me in particular, I was writing a series on my time backpacking around Europe.
+I used the word “ex-patriot”.
 Well, I got hammered in comments and email.
 Ex-patriot means “someone living abroad” and does not mean “I hate my country”.
-Apparently very few people knew that, judging from the angry messages.
-Having spent lots of time as an ex-patriot, I thought everyone knew what an expat was… Clearly not.
+Apparently few people knew that, judging from the angry messages.
+Having spent lots of time as an ex-patriot, I thought everyone knew what an expat was… nope.

-I also find it hard, as a writer, to balance writing about something that is going on and using discretion, especially when it comes to talking about my family.
-My husband is always like, “oh you should write about this happening…” and then after we talk it over (because I use him to bounce ideas off and talk through them), we usually decide that in some ways that cute antidote about a child is fun to share in the family, but not really something you want the whole world to know, out of respect to her and whoever may Google her name one day as she applies for a job somewhere.
+I also find it hard, as a writer, to balance writing about something that is going on while using discretion.
+When it comes to talking about my family this is a struggle.
+My husband would say, “Oh you should write about this happening…”.
+After we talk it over, we usually decide it’s not something you want the whole world to know.
+This is out of respect to our kids and whoever may Google her name one day as she applies for a job somewhere.

 Do you have a process for creating art or ebooks then?

 My creative process varies based on whether it’s a client project or just something I wanted to do.
-It can be summed up in each of these articles
+I sum up my creative process in each of these articles

 Do you draw with the computer or with a pencil most of the time?

 Both.
-For a while, after I got back to art after the season of extreme mothering (5 kids in 6 years, you guys), I enjoyed getting to know the new programs that were out and playing around with all of the cool buttons.
+For a while, after I got back to art after the season of extreme mothering (5 kids in 6 years, you guys), I went digital.
+I enjoyed getting to know the new programs that were out and playing around with all the cool buttons.
 I’m ADHD like that.